 In explaining to His followers that our Heavenly Father knows what we need and does provide for us, Jesus said, “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal” (Matthew 6:19).
 Continuing in verse 24, “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon.”
-Finally He said, “But seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33).
+Finally, He said, “But seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33).
 So, it is a matter of priorities.
 We must put loving God and our fellow man before our pursuit of wealth if we are to please God.

 The classic instruction on the subject was from the Apostle Paul to Timothy.
 “And having food and clothing, with these we shall be content.
 But those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition.
 For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows” (1 Timothy 6:8–10).
 (It is of great importance to note that Paul describes greed as one powerful source of evil deeds and attitudes and that he does not call money the cause of “all evil,” as many have mistakenly misread and misquoted.)

-Finding balance is the key if we are to have the happy fulfilled lives.
+Finding balance is the key if we are to have happy fulfilled lives.
 The Apostle John understood this when he wrote, “Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers” (3 John 1:2).
 An important part of finding the balance in such matters is to remember the source of our blessings.
-One way to do that is found in Proverbs 3:9, “Honor the Lord with your possessions, and with the first fruits of all your increase.”
+One way to do that is found in Proverbs 3:9, “Honor the Lord with your possessions, and with the firstfruits of all your increase.”

 How much is enough?
 You will have to determine that for yourself, and it will be different for each person.
 However, if you are seeking first the Kingdom of God and His righteousness, it will come into sharp focus and help you find the balance in your life that can be notoriously elusive.

-Our booklet, The Ten Commandments, which is entirely free of any charge, will be an excellent guide as your pursue your goals.
-Also, be sure to read the informative Tomorrow’s World magazine article, “True Christian Success” today!
+The booklet The Ten Commandments, which is entirely free of any charge, will be an excellent guide as you pursue your goals.
+Also, be sure to read the informative Tomorrow’s World magazine article “The Seven Laws of Success” today!